Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe Radeon HD 6670 (OEM) 1GB should be a lot (approximately 24%) faster with regards to AF than the Radeon HD 5670. (explain)
+Texel RateThe Radeon HD 6670 (OEM) 1GB is quite a bit (about 24%) faster with regards to anisotropic filtering than the Radeon HD 5670. (explain)

-Pixel RateThe Radeon HD 6670 (OEM) 1GB will be just a bit (more or less 3%) more effective at anti-aliasing than the Radeon HD 5670, and will be capable of handling higher resolutions better. (explain)
+Pixel RateThe Radeon HD 6670 (OEM) 1GB will be a bit (more or less 3%) better at anti-aliasing than the Radeon HD 5670, and also will be capable of handling higher resolutions better. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison